delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 <ins>Examples:</ins>

-1 – Someone tries to use a rootkit
+1 – If a user tries to use a rootkit on your server, which is a program designed to gain privileged access and hide that its running.

-2 – Someone tries to access your server without authorization
+2 –  When an indvidual tries to access your server without authorization such as a user who types the password incorrect while trying to login with ssh or PUTTY using root@ user.

-3 – Someone has incorrect access key user agent
+3 – If someone uses an incorrect user access key with is used by the OSSEC Windows Agent and retrieable or created through the ssh root access.
+The incorrect access key will immediately be shown in the system log and the system would alert the host.

 ## Final Review